The Aspen Idea

 The Aspen Institute Germany promotes values-based leadership, constructive dialog among conflicting parties, and Euro-Atlantic cooperation to support and enhance a strong open society.

-To do so, Aspen Germany convenes decision-makers and experts from the fields of politics, business, academia, media, culture, and civil society in three programs:
+To do so, Aspen Germany convenes decision-makers and experts from the fields of politics, business, academia, media, culture, and civil society in five programs:

-Policy Programs offer a non-partisan, confidential platform for dialog and analysis to address regional and global challenges and to develop mutually acceptable solutions.
-This branch is comprised of the Berlin Transatlantic Forum, the Digital Program, as well as the Europe Program.
+These three Programs offer a confidential, non-partisan platform for exchange and analysis to address regional and global challenges and to develop mutually acceptable solutions.

-Public Programs provide a forum for open and constructive dialog between decision-makers and a broader audience on a wide range of current issues.
+- The Public Program, on the other hand, provides a forum for open and constructive dialogue between decision-makers and a broader audience on a wide range of current issues.
+It is aimed at promoting political literacy and communication.

 The Aspen Institute Germany was founded in Berlin in 1974 and has since then actively promoted the idea of transatlantic community and of a free and open society.
-It serves as a non-partisan, non-profit convening platform and is part of the global Aspen network, with partners in the United States, the Czech Republic, France, India, Italy, Japan, Mexico, New Zealand, Romania, Spain and Ukraine.
+It serves as a non-partisan, non-profit convening platform and is part of the global Aspen network, with partners in the United States, Central Europe (Czech Republic, Hungary, Poland, and Slovakia), Columbia, France, India, Italy, Japan, Mexico, New Zealand, Romania, Spain, UK and Ukraine.
 Together, the Institutes are committed to addressing the challenges of the 21st century.

 1974-1988 Prof. Dr. Shepard A. Stone